brigr/wfreq-go/README.md

-# Word frequency counter application in Go
+# Word frequency counting application in Go

 This repository provides `wfreq`, a Go implementation of a word frequency counter.